 Configure single sign-on with SAML

-The Splunk platform supports many different types of identity provider for logins using SAML authentication.
+The Splunk platform supports many different types of identity provider for logins using SAML for authentication.
 You can configure the platform with settings that are specific to your IdP.
 You can also configure certificates and encryption for Splunk Enterprise so that communication between Splunk Enterprise and the IdP is secure.
 Splunk Enterprise supports the decryption of assertions that it receives from the IdP when you configure the IdP to encrypt those assertions.

 Prerequisites for configuring SAML as an authentication scheme for single sign-on